arnavxkohli/GRAM-Synth/README.md

   ### Code analysis
   The task is implemented as a FreeRTOS task using xTaskCreate.
 It has a period of 100ms as specified by xFrequency.
 It retrieves the task handle to manage task operations.
 The displayUpdateFunction is called within this task to update the OLED display content.
 The OLED display update involves clearing the buffer, drawing text and graphics, and sending the buffer to the display.
 ## User interface
 The main control interface of the system is via the 4 knobs on the keyboard.
-Each knob is responsible for change the: volume, decay rate, instrument and octave of the sound played.
+Each knob is responsible for changing the: volume, decay rate, instrument and octave of the sound played.
-The `Knob.h` and `Knob.cpp` contains the operations which reads the binary code bits of the knob row of the key matrix. `Knob::Knob()` set the upper, lower bound of a knob variable and the increment size whnever the knob is rotated. `Knob.updateRotation()` detects the changes in the binary bit pairs:
+The `Knob.h` and `Knob.cpp` contains the operations which reads the binary code bits of the knob row of the key matrix. `Knob::Knob()` set the upper, lower bound of a knob variable and the increment size whenever the knob is rotated. `Knob.updateRotation()` detects the changes in the binary bit pairs:
 | BA prev | BA next | operation |
 | --- | --- | --- |
 | 00 | 01 | + increment |